 12 – Freediving

 One of the most epic but dangerous extreme sports, freediving sees you dive into deep water without any breathing apparatus.

 In its most extreme form, freedivers attempt to reach mind-boggling depths in the time it takes them to hold a single breath.
 It requires immense physical ability and years of practice and dedication.

 13 – Ice Climbing

 Ice climbing takes outdoor rock climbing to a whole new level.
-In this extreme sport, competitors attempt to climb ice structures, like frozen waterfalls.
+In this extreme sport, competitors attempt to climb ice structures and massive ice formations, like frozen waterfalls.